-A selective androgen receptor modulator, or SARM, is a class of compound that can bind to the androgen receptor, but is not actually a steroid hormone.
+A SARM is a class of compound that can bind to the androgen receptor, but is not actually a steroid hormone

 Our SARMs are non-steroidal molecules that target and modulate the activity of androgen receptors within the cell on the nuclear membrane.
 The SARM binds to the androgen receptor, and then can interact with a receptor-specific segment of DNA that controls gene expression.
 The binding of a SARM with its nuclear hormone receptor can either activate or inhibit the nuclear activity because it can either block or stimulate the same nuclear hormone receptor under different conditions.